Keziaa/keziaa.github.io/revertices.markdown

 gamelink: https://twitter.com/mystic_muffins
 ---

-Revertices is my big solo indie game dev project.
-The game is a 2D sidescroller with three playable characters where the events of the playthrough are determined by the order the player selects them in.
+Revertices is a 2D sidescroller with three playable characters where the events of the playthrough are determined by the order the player selects them in.
+The game is currently being developed solely by myself and one musician.

 Revertices is currently in early development.
-Currently I post work in progress gifs on my twitter account.
+I currently post work in progress gifs on my twitter account.